VGNMN: Video-grounded Neural Module Network to Video-Grounded Language Tasks: Related Work

 \subsection{Video-grounded Dialogues}

 Extended from video QA, video-grounded dialogue is an emerging task that combines dialogue response generation and video-language understanding research.
-As an orthogonal extension, this task entails a novel requirement for models to learn dialogue semantics and decode entity co-references in questions. \citet{nguyen2018film, hori2019avsd, hori2019joint, sanabria2019cmu, le2019end, le-etal-2019-multimodal} extend traditional QA models by adding dialogue history neural encoders. \citet{kumar2019leveraging} enhances dialogue features with topic-level representations to express the general topic in each dialogue. \citet{schwartz2019factor} treats each dialogue turn as an independent sequence and allows interaction between questions and each dialogue turn. \citet{le-etal-2019-multimodal} encodes dialogue history as a sequence with embedding and positional representations. \citet{sanabria2019cmu} considers the task as a video summary task and concatenates question and dialogue history into a single sequence and proposes to transfer parameter weights from a large-scale video summary model.
+This task entails a novel requirement for models to learn dialogue semantics and decode entity co-references in questions. \citet{nguyen2018film, hori2019avsd, hori2019joint, sanabria2019cmu, le2019end, le-etal-2019-multimodal} extend traditional QA models by adding dialogue history neural encoders. \citet{kumar2019leveraging} enhances dialogue features with topic-level representations to express the general topic in each dialogue. \citet{schwartz2019factor} treats each dialogue turn as an independent sequence and allows interaction between questions and each dialogue turn. \citet{le-etal-2019-multimodal} encodes dialogue history as a sequence with embedding and positional representations.
 Different from prior work, we dissect the question sequence and explicitly detect and decode any entities and their references.
-Our models also benefit from the insights on how models rely on the bias of component linguistic inputs to extract visual information.
+Our approach also enables insights on how models extract deductive bias from dialogues to extract video information.